shakesBeardZ/neurips-2025-rebuttal/reviewer_2.md

 - **Future-proofing and Expansion:**
   ReefNet's framework is designed for ongoing growth, with active plans to integrate substantial institutional datasets (e.g., NOAA’s NCRMP, AIMS Long-Term Monitoring) following the same rigorous standards.

-We believe these critical enhancements and clarifications underscore the significance of ReefNet’s contributions, transforming fragmented image resources into a cohesive, reliable, and innovative benchmark for coral reef research.
+We believe these critical enhancements and clarifications underscore the significance of ReefNet’s contributions, transforming fragmented image resources into a cohesive and reliable benchmark for coral reef research.

 ## 2. The Limited Number of Text Descriptions